DanielTBonn/collectors-connect/USERSTORY.md

 ## ACCEPTANCE CRITERIA

+When I view the main page,
-When I view the header with a navbar,
+Then I am presented with a list of different collections, When I view the header with a navbar,
-Then I am presented with a our website name, a search bar, a home page button a login or logout button, and a profile button, When I view the main page,
-Then I am presented with a list of different collections When I click on any collection while logged out,
+Then I am presented with a our website name, a search bar, a home page button a login or logout button, and a profile button, When I click on any collection while logged out,
-Then I am redirected to a login pagem
+Then I am redirected to a login page,
 When I am on that login page,
 Then I have the option to enter in my email and password to login or go to a sign up page, When I am on the sign up page,
 Then I have the option to enter in an email, username, and password to sign up for the application,
 When I am on the collection page while logged in,
-Then I can view all the items in that collection, and a link to the user's profile, When I am on that user's profile page,
-Then I can see a list of their different collections (and other user info?), When I am logged in,
+Then I can view all the items in that collection, and a link to the user's profile, When I am on that user's profile page while logged in, Then I can see a list of their different collections (and other user info?), When I am logged in,
 Then a profile icon that links to my user page shows up on the navbar as well as a logout icon,